Placenta Encapsulation with Megan

 3. Receive your transport kit.
 I’ll mail you a convenient transport kit closer to your due date.
 Included is information about safe storage of your placenta so you can take good care of it before I pick it up after birth.

 4. The big day!
-Contact me when you are in labor, and after baby arrives.
+Check in with me when you are in labor and after your baby arrives.
 I will arrange to pick up your placenta.
 My normal pick-up hours are 9am-7pm.

 5. Placenta pick up & final payment.
 I will pick up your placenta from your birthplace.
 Final payment is due at this time - I will email you a convenient invoice you can pay online.